thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/05/03a-peek-inside-a-sprayer.md

 [![2021 may 02 peek inside a sprayer](//b.robnugen.com/quests/walk-to-niigata/2021/en_route/day-18/thumbs/2021_may_02_peek_inside_a_sprayer.jpeg)](//b.robnugen.com/quests/walk-to-niigata/2021/en_route/day-18/2021_may_02_peek_inside_a_sprayer.jpeg)

-The coordinates of this entry look to be off again cuz I'm actually right next to the highway..
+The coordinates of this entry look to be off again because I'm actually right next to the highway..